ethmacc/CASA0022_TerRanger/README.md

 *Diagram illustraing the CSA method, taken from [Olive and Marion (2009)](#references)*

 ## Future Work
 A PCB design was developed towards the end of the project, but this was not manufactured or tested.
 It can be found in ```Models/2D```.
-A future version of the pojrect might involve miniaturising the device further, taking and advantage of the reduced size of the electronics with a dedicated PCB and surface mount-components
+A future version of the project might involve miniaturising the device further, taking and advantage of the reduced size of the electronics with a dedicated PCB and surface mount-components

 <img width="400" alt="Screenshot 2025-08-18 151321" src="https://github.com/user-attachments/assets/3983a2cd-4c11-4adc-b175-80f2d3d4c0ac" />
 <img width="400" alt="Screenshot 2025-08-18 151558" src="https://github.com/user-attachments/assets/5d66ea2f-5f79-4d3f-b1fe-7517f5599325" />